ppy/osu-wiki/news/2024/2024-05-07-osutaiko-world-cup-2024-concludes.md

 > Cheddar 2 lbs.
 More serious answer is how dedicated our team members have been too improving as players in the last year and how motivated we were towards getting a podium placement.
 Every member on the team was dedicated towards our goal of reaching the podium which I think only served to fuel our motivation even more.
 >
-> The addition of [SilverTyrant](https://osu.ppy.sh/users/14356353) to the roster this year and the return of [Miniature Lamp](https://osu.ppy.sh/users/9821194) really elevated our team as they both have reached a point where they can compete at a high level.
+> The addition of ::SilverTyrant::{ user-id=14356353 } to the roster this year and the return of ::Miniature Lamp::{ user-id=9821194 } really elevated our team as they both have reached a point where they can compete at a high level.
 They are cracked.
-Also, shout-outs to [Xok](https://osu.ppy.sh/users/12177903), they played in TWC 2020 after which they completely changed playstyles, grinded it out, and got good enough to participate again 4 years later, but also cheddar 2 lbs.
+Also, shout-outs to ::Xok::{ user-id=12177903 }, they played in TWC 2020 after which they completely changed playstyles, grinded it out, and got good enough to participate again 4 years later, but also cheddar 2 lbs.
 If we didn't spam that before every match then who knows, maybe we busted out in semis/finals again :)

 While you've played in the TWC before, how did becoming the team captain come about?